satyamjay-iitd/crabstore/README.md

   2. `pyo3::PyByteArray` returns the mutable bytes but it copies the data from the ptr (which defeats the whole fking point doesn't it?).
   3. [memoryview](https://docs.python.org/3/c-api/memoryview.html#memoryview-objects) looks promisiong, especially `PyMemoryView_FromMemory`.
    But highlevel API is not there in pyo3.
 Might need to implement it.
+1. Implement the actual logic for seal:
+  1. Client should pass the fd to server through UDS
+  2. Server should maintain record of oids received from client